 Tommasina added that students should consider having a mix of strategies, including ones that are portable and unnoticeable to others so you can use them in class or in the library to help you focus on what you are doing (e.g. breathing).

-Tip #2: Planning a schedule
+Tip #2: Planning a schedule to tackle exam anxiety

 When you feel organised, everything begins to seem easier or more attainable.
 If you clean up your study area, file your notes neatly and create a warm, cosy and non-distractive space, you will get an instant boost.